Where are they now? The 13 players to score on England debuts since 2000

-Scoring on your England debut is pure Roy of the Rovers stuff, and only a dozen players have managed to do so this millennium.
+Scoring on your England debut is pure Roy of the Rovers stuff, and only a baker’s dozen of players have managed to do so this millennium.

-We’ve taken a closer look at those 12 players to see how their careers panned out after those landmark occasions.
+We’ve taken a closer look at those 13 men to see how their careers panned out after those landmark occasions.

 Vassell’s England debut was notable as it also saw Michael Ricketts and Wayne Bridge make their bows in a 1-1 draw against the Netherlands.

 The then-Aston Villa forward stole the show with a man of the match display as he equalised with a bicycle kick.
-His England career ended in disappointment two years later, however, as he missed the decisive spot-kick in the quarter-final defeat to Portugal at Euro 2004.
+His England career ended in disappointment two years later when he missed the decisive spot-kick in the quarter-final defeat to Portugal at Euro 2004.